whitphx/streamlit-webrtc/README.md

 $ streamlit run https://raw.githubusercontent.com/whitphx/streamlit-webrtc-example/main/app.py
 ```

-You can also try it out here: https://streamlit-webrtc-example.herokuapp.com/; however, it’s running on a very small Heroku instance on a free plan, and may not work well if multiple users access it at the same time.
+You can also try it out on [Streamlit Sharing](https://share.streamlit.io/whitphx/streamlit-webrtc-example/main/app.py).

-The deployment of the above example app is managed in this repository: https://github.com/whitphx/streamlit-webrtc-example/.
+The deployment of this sample app is managed in this repository: https://github.com/whitphx/streamlit-webrtc-example/.